nguoiyoujie/ra303s-iran/docs/features.md

      used as TUTORIAL.INI file, meaning text strings are read from the [TUTORIAL] section of the map in the same format as in TUTORIAL.INI.
 If the keyword is missing TUTORIAL.INI tutorial text strings are loaded.

-60. When the game crashes it will now generate a crashdump file with more possibly useful info that might help determine what caused the crash.
-(Code by hifi)

 61. The game now is forced to run under single CPU affinity set, this is to prevent freezing and random crashes on certain CPUs.